 The vast majority of cancers, about 70-85%, are sporadic.
 This means that they happen due to random chance, bad luck, or environmental factors (such as smoking causing lung cancer, or sunlight causing skin cancer).
-At University Genetics Oncology Clinic, we try to find out if the cancer is hereditary, meaning it can run in families.
+Using genetic testing, physicians try to find out if the cancer is hereditary, meaning it can run in families.
 Only about 5-10% of all cancers are hereditary, so this is quite rare.
 We can do genetic testing, which is a blood test, to determine if a person has a hereditary predisposition to developing certain types of cancers.

 - Role of Genes

 - Common Hereditary Cancer Types

 All cancer is caused by changes in our genes, but not all cancer is hereditary.
 Genes are pieces of DNA, and each gene has a specific job in our bodies.
 For example, we have genes that control eye color, hair color, and height.
 Additionally, we have other genes that protect us from developing cancer.
 When these genes have a mutation (a change in the DNA), they can no longer do their job properly and cannot protect us against developing cancer as well as they did before.
 As a result, cancer is more likely to occur, but it is not guaranteed.

 Everyone gets two copies of each gene: one from mom and one from dad.
 People with hereditary cancer syndromes were born with a mutation in one of these copies, so the mutation is in every cell of their bodies.
 However, people with sporadic cancer were not born with a mutation.
 The purpose of genetic testing is to determine if a person has a hereditary cancer syndrome by seeing if they have a genetic mutation in every cell of the body, including their blood.
 This is determined by doing a blood test.
 A person with a hereditary cancer syndrome has an increased chance to develop certain cancers, depending on which gene has a mutation.